 I come from southern Europe and I have been putting up with it for decades.
 Players diving, rolling around the floor, complaining, time wasting.

 The phenomenon has grown and expanded to other leagues around the planet.
 Nowadays, many if not most players will do anything in order to try to gain an advantage on the field.
-Read the rest of this entry »
+FULL POST

 Let’s face it.
 After an exciting weekend of league football around Europe with Clasicos and derbies aplenty, the last thing we wanted was an international break.